Analysis | How the Iowa Caucuses Work and What’s New for 2020

 2. How does a caucus work?

 At 7 p.m.
-Central Time, Iowans in 1,683 precincts will convene in schools, libraries, church basements and private homes to register their preferences for president.
-Republican caucuses will be relatively straightforward, confirming Trump as their party’s candidate.
+Central Time on Caucus Day, Iowans in 1,683 precincts convene in schools, libraries, church basements and private homes to register their preferences for president.
+Republican caucuses were relatively straightforward, confirming Trump as their party’s candidate.
 For Democrats, the process is more complicated.
 After some introductory business, participants physically divide themselves, Westminster-style, into groups according to their candidate preferences.
-The process can be chaotic, with precinct captains using all manner of persuasion -- up to and including baked goods -- to win over supporters.
-Some participants might even form an uncommitted caucus as a protest or out of indecision, inviting entreaties from candidate groups.
+The process can be chaotic, with precinct captains using all manner of persuasion -- up to and including baked goods -- to win over supporters, some of whom may form an uncommitted caucus as a protest or out of indecision.

 3. So that’s it?